bmaltais/kohya_diffusion/README.md

 ## Change history

-* 11/25 (v3.1): Initial commit.
-Include support for basic SD2.0
+* 12/1 (v5):
+  - VGG16 Guided Stable Diffusion has been added.
+See VGG16 Guided Stable Diffusion.
+  - Added clip_sample=True to scheduler argument.
+  - Prompt options can now be specified in either case.
-*11/27 (v4):
+* 11/27 (v4):
   - DiffUsers 0.9.0 is required.
 Upgrade as `pip install -U diffusers[torch]==0.9.0` in the virtual environment.
   - Added support for Stable Diffusion v2.0.
 Add the `--v2` option.
 If you are using `768-v-ema.ckpt` or `stable-diffusion-2` instead of `stable-diffusion-v2-base`, add `--v_parameterization` as well.
 Learn more about other options.
   - Added option to not display image in interactive mode --no_preview.
+* 11/25 (v3.1):
+  - Initial commit.
+Include support for basic SD2.0